MicrosoftDocs/Devices-docs/surface-hub/surface-hub-roadmap.md

 - [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=teams%2Crooms).

-> [!TIP]
-> This article applies to [New Surface Hub 3 devices](surface-hub-3-whats-new.md), Surface Hub 2S devices [upgraded with the Surface Hub 3 Pack compute cartridge](install-manage-surface-hub-3-pack.md) and Surface Hub 2S devices [software-migrated to the Teams Rooms on Windows platform](surface-hub-2s-migrate-to-mtr-w.md).

 ### Explore the roadmap

 Finding information on the Microsoft 365 Roadmap is straightforward.
-Use the prepopulated query, as shown on this page.
-Or you can enter a product name, keyword, or feature ID into the search bar to explore other areas
+Use the prepopulated query, as shown earlier.
+Or you can enter a product name, keyword, or feature ID into the search bar to explore other areas.

 ### Browse the archive